top of page

 Is Laser Eye Surgery Painful?

-Laser eye surgery is providing millions of people with clearer vision and reducing their dependence on glasses or contact lenses.
+Laser eye surgery helps millions of people see clearly and reduces their dependence on glasses or contact lenses.
 The prospect of a better vision is enticing.
-Yet, many candidates for laser eye surgery have concerns about accompanying pain and discomfort.
+Yet, many candidates for laser eye surgery have concerns about potential accompanying pain and discomfort.

 Here we will talk about the various aspects of the procedure to answer common questions such as: Is laser eye surgery painful?
 Are you awake during laser eye surgery?
 Do the eyes hurt after?
 And more.

 We aim to help individuals make the right decisions about laser vision correction.
-So in this article, we are addressing these concerns and providing insights.
+So in this article, we address these concerns and provide insights.

 The Basics of Laser Eye Surgery

-Laser eye surgery encompasses a range of procedures to correct common vision problems.
+Laser eye surgery uses a range of procedures to correct common vision problems.
 Most often those are myopia (nearsightedness), hyperopia (farsightedness), and astigmatism.
 The most well-known procedures are LASIK and PRK.

 LASIK (Laser-Assisted In Situ Keratomileusis)